SarthakJariwala/sarthakjariwala.github.io/content/about.md

 I also have **extensive experience developing software tools and libraries**.
 You can check out my **open-source libraries and tools** [here](/open-source-software).

-I have significant experience in expertly communicating complex data to stakeholders and technical & general audience, and in providing actionable insights from data collected and critically analyzed with scientific rigor.
+I have significant experience in expertly communicating complex information to stakeholders and technical & general audience, and in providing actionable insights from data collected and critically analyzed with scientific rigor.

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/sarthak-jariwala-877858108/)/[Twitter](https://twitter.com/JariwalaSarthak/) or reach me via email (hi AT sarthakjariwala.com).